nmwsharp/polyscope-docs/py/source/features/materials.md

 Polyscope uses *matcaps* to render the appearance of objects in the scene, as opposed to more traditional configurations of lights and shading models, etc. A matcap is a small image of a material, which is sampled by the renderer to query the materials' appearance from a some angle.
 Scene information like lighting is implicitly baked in to the matcap image.

-Most objects in Polyscope (surface meshes, point clouds, vectors, etc) expose a `#!cpp setMaterial(std::string)` option to choose a material for the object's appearance.
+Most objects in Polyscope (surface meshes, point clouds, vectors, etc) expose a `#!python material='matname'` option to choose a material for the object's appearance.
 Additionally, materials can generally be set in the UI from `[Options] --> [Material]`.

 ## Blended materials